-Figure 2 depicts the elements that give structure to the work of the Community Partnership/Engagement Units (Vancouver and Okanagan respectively).
-The units, guided by the stated intent (Why), will take on the role of enablers to reduce barriers and increase opportunities so high quality CE can thrive (Role of CE Units).
-To do so, the units will develop and/or leverage tools including strategic partnerships, awards/recognition, institutional navigation and more (Tools).
+Figure 2 depicts the elements that give structure to the work of Community Engagement.
+Guided by the stated intent (Why), we will takes on the role of enablers to reduce barriers and increase opportunities so high quality reciprocal engagement can thrive.
+To do so, we will develop and/or leverage tools including strategic partnerships, awards/recognition, institutional navigation and more (Tools).
 The units will also develop principles to support excellent CE and redirect harmful or damaging forms of engagement.
 Tools are further described in Appendix A.

 Scope of “Community” and “Engagement”